dart-lang/language/working/extension_structs/overview.md

 ### Identity of extension structs

-The identity operator on an instance of an extension struct is defined to return the same value as applying the identity operator to the underlying representation of the extension struct.
+The identity operator on an instance of an extension struct is defined to return the same result as applying the identity operator to the underlying representation of the extension struct.

 ### Semantics of members of extension structs